binipringle/crim-outline/index.md

 <p style="margin-left:3%; margin-right:10%;">(2) <b>Knowingly</b></p>
 <p style="margin-left:5%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
 <p style="margin-left:3%; margin-right:10%;">(3) <b>Recklessly</b></p>
 <p style="margin-left:5%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that disregard thereof constitutes a gross deviation from the standard of conduct that a reasonable person would observe in the situation.
-A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto.</p>
+A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto. <b> Conley!
+Natural and probable consequences doctrine - for defense when recklessness mens rea</b></p>
 <p style="margin-left:3%; margin-right:10%;">(4) <b>Criminal Negligence</b></p>
 <p style="margin-left:5%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.</p>